lflucasferreira/courses/README.md

 # Courses
 This repository contains all the courses I have finished and all of those I want to take it.

+If you want to see all my projects, please visit this [repository](https://github.com/lflucasferreira/projects)

 ---

 ## Data Science